Tricia Crivellaro

 Ⅰ.

-FSN 205 - Fashion Systems II at TMU
+FSN 205 - Fashion Systems II - TMU

 This course explores emerging issues in the development, manufacturing, marketing, and consumption of products in the fashion industry.
 It introduces students to future leverage points and disruptors in the fashion system to foster inclusion, sustainability and decolonization as well as the roles of individual actors in emerging fashion systems.
 Through creative and interactive exercises, students identify, analyze, and develop strategies for a range of fashion system issues spanning luxury to mass-markets and for-profit to social business models.